skip to Main Content

 Vaginal atrophy is one of the more severe symptoms of low estrogen and is also quite common.
 Also known as atrophic vaginitis, this is the vagina’s slow deterioration that comes with age.
 This vaginal malady is characterized by a thinner, dryer, and even shrunken vagina.

-In most cases, this condition comes on gradually, over a long period of time.
+In most cases, this condition occurs gradually over a long period.
 You might not realize it’s happening until years post-menopause.
 If you have any of the following symptoms, there’s a good chance you have vaginal atrophy:

 • You experience pain during sex